I can’t believe how many athletes still do body-part splits. You’re an athlete. Not a bodybuilder.

 You need at least 48hrs to recharge after these activities.

-Are you a contact athlete?
-Do you want a free in-season programme?
+Want a more detailed example of a high-low training program for Contact Athletes?
 Get your free in-season Game Ready Programme here – Game Ready: The Inseason Training Programme